 Well, No. I didn’t find one in our collection.
 Dang it!

-While we visited the Baily-Matthews Shell Museum, Dr. Leal said something like “one in 10,000 LIGHTNING WHELKS are right-handed” … or something like that.
-Sorry if I got that number wrong but all I know is that he said it was a very rare find.
+I’ve heard “one in 10,000 LIGHTNING WHELKS are right-handed” … or something like that.
+Sorry if I got that number wrong but all I know is that it was a very rare find.
 So then…

 While I was visiting my mom and family in Virginia Beach earlier this month, I helped my mom organize some her shells from her closet she had stacked up in shoe boxes.
 Aha!
 This looks like Gregg’s right-handed shell.
 These were a few shells that were collected years ago from the Outer Banks of North Carolina (or they could have been found after a Nor-Easter on Virginia Beach- we cant recall) that looked just like his shell.
 They are KNOBBED WHELKS !!